Domestic Worker's Bill of Rights

+Kamala Harris with Pramila Jayapal and Ai-jen Poo discuss the Domestic Workers Bill of Rights in 2019.

 A Domestic Workers' Bill of Rights is legislation designed to grant basic labor protections to domestic workers.
-These laws are supported by the National Domestic Workers Alliance, a labor advocacy group founded in 2007.
+These laws are supported by organizations such as the National Domestic Workers Alliance, an American labor advocacy group founded in 2007, and the National Advocacy Coalition for Domestic Workers (JALA PRT) in Indonesia.
 The first such law took effect in New York state on November 29, 2010.
 Among other rights, this law gave domestic workers the right to overtime pay, a day of rest every seven days, three paid days of rest each year (after one year of work for the same employer), protection under the state human rights law, and a special cause of action for domestic workers who suffer sexual or racial harassment.

 In July 2013, Hawaii became the second state to implement basic labor protections for domestic workers.
 In January 2014, similar legislation took effect in California; by 2019, nine states had enacted legislation granting labor rights to domestic workers.

+Indonesia's parliament introduced a Bill on Protection of Domestic Workers in 2004, which eventually passed in April 2026.

 Background

 In the United States, it is estimated that over two million women can be considered a domestic worker.
 Domestic workers fulfill various roles from nannies, housekeepers, and caregivers.
 Domestic workers may work as a caregiver of a person, place, or thing outside the home performing domesticated responsibilities.
 Domestic workers can also work in environments outside of a personal residential home such as a nursing home, childcare center or home, as an employee of a caregiving agency, or as an independent direct-pay employee.
 Most of domestic workers are foreign born and the primary income earners in their families.
 Of these foreign born, most are women of color.

 In the 20th century, domestic workers were majority African Americans, whose exploitation was deliberate as the history of them was related to slavery in the United States.
-The result was that Southern members of Congress, states where slavery was an valuable asset, prevented domestic workers to be included under federal labor laws during the New Deal era.
+The result was that Southern members of Congress, states where slavery was a valuable asset, prevented domestic workers to be included under federal labor laws during the New Deal era.

 No protections or laws for workplace standards covered domestic workers.
 Privately employed domestic workers are the most isolated and exploited members of the workforce.
 Domestic workers frequently face issues such as long work hours for low pay, sudden terminations, no specific sick or personal or vacations days, and physical or verbal abuse.
 Even if domestic workers seek support when their rights are violated, there were none available as they are not covered under civil rights laws, the National Labor Relations Act (NLRA) or the Occupational Safety and Health Act (OSHA).

 The structure of the domestic labor industry contributed to the difficulty of formally establishing legal rights, as it is difficult to organize domestic workers and enforce a labor standard that will be followed by all employers.
 Workplaces are private homes that vary in the treatment of workers.